Welcome website visitor

 Learn about how to enroll in Part A Hospital and Part B Doctor Visits and then follow the link to Medicare’s site where you can enroll.
 We are happy to help you enroll and there is no extra charge in plans to supplement Medicare, like Medi Gap, Part D Rx and Medicare Advantage.

 Medicare, Medicare Advantage nor Medi Gap pay for long term care either in a nursing home or at home care.
 Get more information on Long Term Care here.
-Even if you think you can’t afford any extra premiums, Check out the CA Department of Aging Guide on Taking Care of Tomorrow.
+Even if you think you can’t afford any extra premiums,

 Medicare Advantage Plans